 Bottom – Up Zion Norrows Day Hike – Datailed Info

 Level Difficulty: moderate to strenuous, depends on water level and hike lengths round-way

-Hiking Distance: maximum 10 miles round trip to Big Springs, 1-6 hours (depend on hike lenghts)
+Hiking Distance: maximum 10 miles round trip to Big Springs, 1-6 hours (depend on hike lengths)

 Trailhead Location: Temple of Sinawava, the last stop on the free Zion Canyon shuttle

 From the parking lot, it is usually only 2-3 hours into the section of The Narrows known as Wall Street, where towering walls are 1500 tall and the river is merely 22 feet wide.
 Most of the hikers travel 3-4 miles up the canyon and then 3-4 miles back.
-To see Wall Street, hikers must travel a minimum of 6 miles round-trip, 4 miles of which is in and along the Virgin River and the 2 mile round-trip of the paved Riverside Walk.
+To see Wall Street, hikers must travel a minimum of 6 miles round-trip, 4 miles of which are in and along the Virgin River and the 2-mile round-trip of the paved Riverside Walk.

 Bottom-Up hikers are only permitted to hike as far north as Big Springs which is 10 miles round trip.
-But if you have limited time, in our opinion, hiking around 1-2 hours, one way, let you see this beauty and majesty of the slot canyon.
+But if you have limited time, in our opinion, hiking around 1-2 hours, one way, lets you see the beauty and majesty of the slot canyon.
 There is no marked trail.
 So pay careful attention to landmarks.